 Applicants must be self-motivated, with the drive and determination to work independently and responsibly without direct supervision.
 The work load is varied and therefore a high degree of organisation, attention to detail, and ability to prioritise are essential.

 If a personal research project is undertaken, this brings the opportunity to submit work for scientific publication, and for presentation at the European Cetacean Society Conference.

-The Research Assistant will be responsible for their own travel expenses to New Quay for the 2021 field season.
+The Research Assistant will be responsible for their own travel expenses to New Quay for the 2024 field season.
 Due to the touristic background of New Quay, part-time paid evening work is generally easy to find if required by the applicant.
 There are also a number of external organisations that may offer grants to partially cover living expenses (see below).

 International applications are welcome but it is the applicant’s responsibility to ensure visa requirements are met.
 Sea Watch is not able to sponsor applications.
 Your chosen visa option should be highlighted in the application form and you will be expected to provide information on this if you are selected for an interview.

 Potential funding sources to support your internship with Sea Watch

 SWF is aware that undertaking unpaid work can be challenging.
 However, as a relatively small charity it is currently not able to offer compensation for internships.
 However, there are some outside funding bodies that may be able to help you fund your internship.
 If you are accepted for an internship, we are happy to provide letters to support your funding application.